7wei/shareuhack/_posts/how-to-take-dog-to-japan/index.en-SG.md

 9. After the laboratory receives it, it will receive an email to notify that the serum has been delivered successfully.

-10. Receive the rabies antibody inspection report and calculate the waiting date to book air tickets and pet consignment services with the airline: Japanese regulations ([動物検疫所](https://www.maff.go.jp/aqs/english/), [ Enter the hand quotes of hand 続の手 quotes (outside the designated area)] (https://www.maff.go.jp/aqs/animal/dog/import-other.html)) ** Counted from day 0 on the day of blood draw You can only leave for Japan** after the 180th day.
+10. Receive the rabies antibody inspection report and calculate the waiting date to book air tickets and pet consignment services with the airline: Japanese regulations ([動物検疫所](https://www.maff.go.jp/aqs/english/), [輸入手続の手引書(指定地域以外)](https://www.maff.go.jp/aqs/animal/dog/import-other.html)) Counted from day 0 on the day of blood draw You can only leave for Japan after the 180th day.
 The rabies antibody test report is valid within two years of the blood draw.
 Therefore, if the departure time has been determined, the aforementioned steps must be used to calculate the time.
 Otherwise, you will not be able to go abroad smoothly. . (p.s.
 If you cannot go abroad within two years, and you have regular rabies vaccination during this period, you do not need to wait for 180 days as long as you have another rabies antibody test within these two years.)
     ![Quarantine procedures](https://i.imgur.com/YlzA3YT.png)

 11. 40 days before departure, register an account on [NACCSS (Animal Disease Related Services)](https://www.maff.go.jp/aqs/tetuzuki/system/49.html), and fill in the input declaration form online (required Fill in the departure date, flight, address), and you will get a letter of acceptance from the Japanese side and Japanese Form A and Form C.